-Unexpected external influences like job loss, chronic illness, caring for a sick or aging parent or conception problems and infertility issues can contribute added stress to a couple already suffering from ineffective communication.
+Unexpected external influences like job loss, chronic illness, caring for a sick or aging parent or childbirth or infertility issues can contribute added stress.
 These hardships in life can send a relationship into a tailspin.
-Training from a qualified therapist on how to effectively communicate can keep the partnership strong during these unforeseen trials that usually happen at some time in a relationship.
+Training from a qualified therapist or psychologist on how to effectively communicate can keep the partnership strong during these unforeseen trials that usually happen at some time in a relationship.

-Relationship counseling can help you get your balance back as you work out your issues with a qualified therapist.
+Relationship counseling, using psychoanalytic principles and insights, can help you get your balance back as you work out your issues.
 A healthy relationship is usually not a “perfect relationship.”
-Knowing the areas of compromise in your own relationship that feel right to you is helpful in building a stronger foundation.
+Become educated in the areas of compromise in your own relationship in building a stronger foundation.

 Sometimes there is a feeling of guilt or even shame about “talking about” one’s life partner when entering into counseling.
-Understanding that an honest and open dialog about your true thoughts and feelings will be the pathway to communicating with each other ― is imperative to the success of your counseling sessions.
+Understanding that an honest and open dialog about your true thoughts and feelings will be the pathway to communicating with each other.
 It’s often a good idea to first seek individual counseling to work through your own individual and private feelings and sort them out before joining your partner in couples counseling.